TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 22/Ezekiel 22.12.md

 ---

-In thee have they taken bribes to shed blood; thou hast taken interest and increase, and thou hast greedily gained of thy neighbors by oppression, and hast forgotten me, saith the Lord Jehovah.
+In you have they taken bribes to shed blood; you have taken interest and increase, and you have greedily gained of your neighbors by oppression, and have forgotten me, says the Lord Yahweh.